Updated: August 2018

 Travel insurance: World Nomads

 After a fair bit of research, I’ve found that World Nomads is the best travel insurance option for me.
 They cover normal travel stuff, health things, diving and other activities, and at least partially cover my gear.
+I’ve written up a full review of World Nomads’ scuba diving insurance coverage.

 Now you just have to pick a destination!